a11599/pmi/README.md

 Inputs:

-- AH: Character to search for.
+- `AH`: Character to search for.
-- ECX: Maximum number of characters to search in the string.
+- `ECX`: Maximum number of characters to search in the string.
 Set to -1 to search until the end of the string, regardless its size.
-- ESI: Linear address of the ASCIIZ string to search.
+- `ESI`: Linear address of the ASCIIZ string to search.

 Outputs:

-- CF: Set if the character was not found, clear otherwise.
+- `CF`: Set if the character was not found, clear otherwise.
-- EAX: 0-based index of the character's first occurence if found (CF is not set).
+- `EAX`: 0-based index of the character's first occurence if found (`CF` is not set).

 ### `str_char_rpos`